Simon Mark Smith's Autobiography

-“You fucking cunts” I shout as Lee pulls the trigger.
+“You fucking cunts” I shout as ,y friend pulls the trigger.
 The smaller of the two falls backwards, yelps and doubles up in agony.
 We drive off at top speed.
 The adrenalin is pumping through us and for a minute we say nothing.
-Then I look at Lee and say “By the way you got the wrong one, it was the big one who threw the brick”
+Then I look at my mate and say “By the way you got the wrong one, it was the big one who threw the brick”

-“Did I?” says Lee most apologetically, which sounds even more genuine given his Northern accent.
+“Did I?” he says most apologetically, which sounds even more genuine given his Northern accent.
 “Ooh sorry about that mate”.

 He's still holding the gun and as apparently the messenger always gets it I feel I ought to add “Oh well not to worry, at least the other bloke will feel a bit guilty”

 When my friend Lee was 8 years old he lived in a big house on a small council estate on the outskirts of a mining town.
 His father was a miner and a father of 6.
 On non school days his mother would put the kids out in the morning to play in the fields, call them in for tea and shout them to bed at night.

 A few miles away across fields of long wet grass Lee and a couple of his brothers would play amongst the coal trucks of trains that took the coal from his father's mine away to far off destinations known as “the smoke”.
 The trucks were black and sooty and towered over the children.